Doctor Aunty: Deepak Budki

 durbar?"

-“No Aunty, I have not ventured out of the valley
+"No, Aunty, I have not ventured out of the valley

 spent the whole winter there.
 The second time visited Ooty down south while on a botanical tour with my department at Kashmir University."